Written by GuestOur goal, here at Best Company, is to provide you with honest, reliable information you need to find companies you can trust.

 3. Put as much as you can toward that high-interest rate loan.

 4. Repeat with the next highest interest rate bill as soon as the first is paid off.

 "In fact, in 2015, I paid off $48,000 in student loan debt using this method," Josuweit said in an article published on CNBC.com.

 Finding ways to earn extra money are abundant - and best of all, most don't require any additional training or education.
 Josuweit gives us three ways to put yourself to good use and earn a buck or two in the process.

-1. Become a brand ambassador and make $15-$25+ per hour, weating branded t-shirts and giving passersby handouts at events.
+1. Become a brand ambassador and make $15-$25+ per hour, wearing branded t-shirts and giving passersby handouts at events.

-3. Earn $15-$30 per hour being a TaskRabbit.
+3. Earn $15-$30 per hour becoming a TaskRabbit.
 In other words, helping people run errands and do household chores.

 3. Live a conservatively

 By cutting major spending habits, like rent and car payments, consumers can save big while trying to pay down burdensome student loans.
 Josuweit said by keeping an older model car, borrowers can afford to work toward their financial goals instead of taking on yet another loan.
 He suggests even moving if you are in a position to do so.